larryhastings/correlate/README.md

 then key `'a'` really *is* mapped to value `o` twice, and those two mappings can have different weights.
+Technically, the correct way to think of this is as having two edges from the same key to the same value in the dataset graph.
-It's best to think of repeated keys like this as actually being two different keys--identical, but distinct.
+Another way to think of it is to consider repeated keys as being two different keys--identical, but somehow distinct.

-It's like having files with the same filename in two different directories.
-They have the same *filename,* but they're not the same *file.*
+(If it helps, you can also think of it as being like two files with the same filename in two different directories.
+They have the same *filename,* but they're not the same *file.*)

 **correlate** calls groups of these multiple mappings *"rounds"*.
-A "round" contains all the keys from the Nth time they were repeated; round 0 contains every key, round 1 contains the second instances of all the keys that were repeated twice, round 2 contains all the third instances of all the keys that were repeated three times, etc.
+A "round" contains all the keys from the Nth time they were repeated.
+Round 0 contains every key, round 1 contains the second instances of all the keys that were repeated twice, round 2 contains all the third instances of all the keys that were repeated three times, etc.